 #11.
 Metal 3D Printing Filament

 Another interesting 3D printer filament that you should try is Metal PLA.
 This material is a category of PLA combined with actual metallic powder.
-By using a metal filament you will produce 3D printed materials that look and feel like they were made of bronze, brass, or copper.
+By using a metal filament, you will produce 3D printed materials that look and feel like they were made of bronze, brass, or copper.
+So if you a metal-like finish for your 3D models this is the best material for you.

 Print Temperature Range: 195°C – 220°C